facebook/relay/website/versioned_docs/version-v16.0.0/tutorial/intro.md

 When you run `npm run dev`, several processes are started:

 * A Webpack-based HTTP server that serves up the front-end code.
-* A basic GraphQL server that that front-end will query to retrieve information.
+* A basic GraphQL server that front-end will query to retrieve information.
 * The Relay compiler, which processes the GraphQL in your app and generates additional files that Relay uses at runtime, as well as TypeScript types representing the inputs and results of your queries.
 It will automatically regenerate when you save changes in your files.

 In the terminal output, these three processes’ log output are marked with tags: `[webpack]` in yellow, `[server]` in green, and `[relay]` in blue.
 Keep a look out for errors marked with `[relay]` as these are helpful if your GraphQL has any mistakes.

+If you encounter errors in the `[relay]` process indicating: ```[relay] thread 'main' panicked at 'Cannot run relay in watch mode if `watchman` is not available (or explicitly disabled).'```, this means watchman is not installed or available on your system.
+To resolve this, you may need to [install watchman separately](https://facebook.github.io/watchman/docs/install).
+After installing watchman, try running `npm run dev` again.

 Now that these processes are running, you should be able to open [http://localhost:3000](http://localhost:3000/) in your browser.